mrcavalcanti/mosaicoo/docs/sources/variables/variable-types/chained-variables.md

 Extremely complex linked templated dashboards are possible, 5 or 10 levels deep.
 Technically, there is no limit to how deep or complex you can go, but the more links you have, the greater the query load.

-## Grafana Play dashboard examples
+## Mosaicoo Play dashboard examples

-The following Grafana Play dashboards contain fairly simple chained variables, only two layers deep.
+The following Mosaicoo Play dashboards contain fairly simple chained variables, only two layers deep.
 To view the variables and their settings, click **Dashboard settings** (gear icon) and then click **Variables**.
 Both examples are expanded in the following section.

 - [Graphite Templated Nested](https://play.grafana.org/d/000000056/graphite-templated-nested?orgId=1&var-app=country&var-server=All&var-interval=1h)
 - [InfluxDB Templated](https://play.grafana.org/d/000000002/influxdb-templated?orgId=1)